Click here to download the ENVIRON EDUC CATALOG

 This program will teach students how to use a GPS and provide an opportunity to discuss the pros and cons of GPS vs. a compass.
 Students will then go on a high-tech treasure hunt for caches placed along the trails!
 The Parks Council will supply the GPS’, maps and other materials required for this program.
 Students and teachers are invited to bring small trinkets or treasures of their own (ex.
 Key chains, pens, bracelet, etc.) to leave in the caches once they are found.

-Marvellous Misunderstood Bats
+Marvelous Misunderstood Bats

 Preschool – Grade 6